Decoding Kernel Responses in Solidity

 nested object

-The decoding part of off-chain kernels will have to be sorted by alphabetical order.
+The decoding part of off-chain kernels will have to be sorted in alphabetical order.

 Let's use the mock off-chain response as in the below example.